georgejecook/rokuComfortEclipsePlugin/README.md

 # Overview
 I want to spend my time turning my thoughts into code.
 I therefore want as little navigation process as possible.
-I always aim for speed of though navigation.
+I always aim for speed of thought navigation.
 Using the mouse or search hotkeys to find code I want to go to is always a huge dissapointment.

 With Roku scenegraph development, one can find themselves having to constantly move between a few files.
 These are: